derekTurner/Javascript-Games-Fund-25/Block_3/section_6/section_6.md

 # Moving a mesh by keyboard action

-This section of notes is revised to account for changes to the loader functions and audio engin in BabylonJS 8.
+This section of notes is ```under revision``` to account for changes to the loader functions and audio engin in BabylonJS 8.

 In this section a mesh will be loaded into a simple scene and caused to move across a plane in response to the "AWSD" keys.